fgrehm/serf-docker-vagrant-hipache/README.md

 ```
 # This takes around 15min down here, so go grab a coffee
-vagrant up
+vagrant up --no-parallel

-# This is only needed on the first up, I haven't figured out how to set things
+# This is only needed on the first up, I haven't figured out how to set things up
-# up in a way to avoid this, a simple `vagrant reload` does the trick too
+# in a way to avoid this, a simple `vagrant reload --no-parallel` does the trick too
 vagrant ssh hipache -c 'for s in hipache serf; do sudo start $s; done'
 for vm in dockers-1 dockers-2; do
   vagrant ssh $vm -c 'for s in serf serf-join; do sudo start $s; done'